mjnagel/k3d-irsa/README.md

 ## Make S3 Bucket

 Note: By default the below commands set `S3_BUCKET` to part of your AWS username + a suffix with a few random characters and `-irsa`.
-You may want to change this to something you can remember easily, the default is for easy use when copy-pasting.
+You may want to change this to something you can remember easily, the default is for easy use when copy-pasting from this guide.

 ```console
 export S3_BUCKET=$(aws sts get-caller-identity --query Arn --output text | cut -f 2 -d '/' | awk -F'.' '{print $1}')-$(openssl rand -base64 20 | tr -dc 'a-z' | head -c 3)-irsa